keshvi-srivastava/TwitterSentimentalAnalysis/Report.md

 9. Perceptron
 10. Nearest Centroid
 11. Ensemble : LogisticRegression, LinearSVC, MultinomialNB, RidgeClassifier, PassiveAggressiveClassifier
-12. Doc2Vec
+12. Doc2Vec : <Add some info>

-Tfid Vectorizer :
+Tfid Vectorizer : TF-IDF Vectorizer converts documents to a matrix of TF-IDF (term frequency - inverse document frequency) features.
+We fed the following parameters to the tfid vectorizer - (n_features=100000,ngram_range=(1,3),stop_words=None).
+This matrix is fed to the above models for sentiment prediction.

 **OBAMA**